eliweitzman/EnterpriseTechTool/README.md

-# EnterpriseTechTool
+# Enterprise Tech Tool

-A powershell-based tool for basic enterprise service tasks
+A GUI environment for simple technical tasks on a Windows and Enterprise-managed machine.